John Arthur Roebuck: Life

+John Simpson, and the family emigrated to Lower Canada, where he was educated.
+His step-father was active in politics, being a member of the Legislative Assembly of Lower Canada and later of the Legislative Assembly of the Province of Canada.

-John Arthur Roebuck was born at Madras in 1801, was fifth son of Ebenezer Roebuck, a civil servant in India, and a grandson of the inventor John Roebuck.
-He was taken to England in 1807 following the death of his father.
-His mother remarried and he was taken to Canada, where he was educated.
-He returned to England in 1824, and was entered at the Inner Temple, and called to the bar in 1831.
-In 1834, he married, Henrietta Falconer, a daughter of Thomas Falconer.
-In 1835 he became the agent in England for the Legislative Assembly of Lower Canada during the dispute between the executive government and the House of Assembly.
-In 1838, when, although at the time without a seat in parliament, he appeared at the bar of the Commons to protest, in the name of the Canadian Assembly, against the suspension of the Canadian constitution.
+Roebuck returned to England in 1824, and was entered at the Inner Temple, and called to the bar in 1831.
+In 1834, he married Henrietta Falconer, a daughter of Thomas Falconer.
+In 1835 he became the agent in England for the Legislative Assembly of Lower Canada during the dispute between the executive government and the Legislative Assembly.
+In 1838, although at the time without a seat in Parliament, he appeared at the bar of the Commons to protest, in the name of the Lower Canada Assembly, against the suspension of the constitution of Lower Canada.
 In 1843 he was appointed Queen's Counsel, and was elected a bencher of his inn.